Our perspective

 Direct AI to generate specifications: use cases, user journeys, entity relationship diagrams, sequence diagrams, business process diagrams, and state diagrams.

-15% AI-Assisted Test Definition
+15%AI-Assisted Test Definition

 Ensure tests at all levels of the testing pyramid: unit tests, component tests, integration tests, and end-to-end tests.
 Tests are defined before implementation.

-15% Implementation & AI Orchestration
+10%Implementation & AI Orchestration

 Direct AI coding agents.
 Provide context: validated specs, approved test cases, codebase patterns.
 Ensure AI writes tests first, then implementation.
 Review AI-generated code for correctness, security, and maintainability.

-10% CI/CD & Delivery
+5%CI/CD & Delivery

-Core Competencies
+Core competencies.

-1 Product Discipline
+01 Product Discipline

 "Just because you can build it, doesn't mean you should."